af83/ucengine-docs/core/api.md

     201 { "result": "created" } // the role has been successfully added

-    400 { "error": "missing_parameters" } // at least one paremeter is missing (probably the 'name')
+    400 { "error": "missing_parameters" } // at least one paremeter is missing

     401 { "error": "unauthorized" } // the user is not authorized to add a role